PluralKit/PluralKit/docs/content/user-guide.md

 which member to proxy as.
 Common proxy tags include `[square brackets]`, `{curly braces}` or `A:letter prefixes`.

 To set a proxy tag, use the `pk;member proxy` command on the member in question.
 You'll need to provide a "proxy example", containing the word `text`.

 For example, if you want square brackets, the proxy example must be `[text]`.
-If you want a letter prefix, make it something like `A:text`.
+If you want a letter or emoji prefix, make it something like `A:text` or `🏳️‍🌈:text`.
 For example:

+    pk;member Alice proxy ✨:text
     pk;member Alice proxy A:text
     pk;member "Craig Johnson" proxy {text}
     pk;member John proxy [text]
     pk;member John proxy J:text

-You can have any proxy tags you want, including one containing emojis.

 You can now type a message enclosed in your proxy tags, and it'll be deleted by PluralKit and reposted with the appropriate member name and avatar (if set).